cmadland/teaching/pages/02.edci335/13.assignments/06.grading-standards-solo-taxonomy/section.md

 This is a very tall order.

 One thing that you should consider is that my assessment of your work is not an assessment of you as a person.
 It is an assessment of what you have shown me in relation to the outcomes of the course.
-One way that you can ensure that you are providing reflections and creating work that is of high academic quality is to  use the SOLO taxonomy.
+One way that you can ensure that you are providing reflections and creating work that is of high academic quality is to  use the SOLO Taxonomy.

 ### SOLO Taxonomy